Bachelor's degree Energy and Environmental Engineering

 - Interview: The Energy and Environmental Engineering degree programme as a success story (in German)

-Curriculum content of the Bachelor's degree programme in Energy and Environmental Engineering
+Title: Bachelor of Science in Energy and Environmental Engineering UAS Zurich

 The energy supply sector is facing radical upheaval – the pace of change is breath-taking.
 In order to protect the environment, the consumption of conventional energy sources such as coal, oil and natural gas must be reduced.
 At the same time, the demand for renewable energies is growing.
 The global conversion to regenerative energies such as solar, wind and geothermal energy is driving demand for qualified engineers with an interdisciplinary profile.